-The Chase Sapphire Preferred® card offers 40,000 bonus points for new cardholders who manage to spend a total of at least $3,000 on purchases during their first three months of membership.
+The Chase Sapphire Preferred® Card offers 40,000 bonus points for new cardholders who manage to spend a total of at least $4,000 on purchases during their first three months of membership.
 This translates into $500 toward travel booked through Ultimate Rewards.
-Previous promotions for this card had offered a slightly sweeter deal for new cardholders, but Chase Sapphire Preferred® is still one of the most attractive travel reward credit cards overall.
+Previous promotions for this card had offered a slightly sweeter deal for new cardholders, but Chase Sapphire Preferred® Card is still one of the most attractive travel reward credit cards overall.

 Points are earned at the following rates when you make purchases with Chase Sapphire Preferred Card:

 - Two points for every dollar spent on dining at restaurants and travel

 - One point for every dollar spent on all other purchases